mbeddr/TypeChef/README.md

 [![Build Status](https://travis-ci.org/ckaestne/TypeChef.svg?branch=master)](https://travis-ci.org/ckaestne/TypeChef)
 [![Coverage](https://coveralls.io/repos/ckaestne/TypeChef/badge.png?branch=master)](https://coveralls.io/github/ckaestne/TypeChef)

+**For instructions on how to import the project using IntelliJ follow the instructions at the end**

 TypeChef is a research project with the goal of analyzing ifdef variability in C code with the goal of finding